 - Fight company procrastination/inertia: the best time to set up a PIM was a year ago and the second best time is today!
 Don't let the "status quo" eternally postpone this project.

 Let us work with you during this process.
-We have a lot of experience and have worked with many different companies and we are sure that we can bring helpful insights and ideas to the table.
+We have a lot of experience and have worked with many different companies.
+We are sure that we can bring helpful insights and ideas to the table.